MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-26-git-reference.md

 * Untracked

 ### Ignoring files
-Set up a .gitignore file, in the folder the repository was initialized, with glob patterns (simplified regular expressions)
+Set up a .gitignore file, in the folder the repository was initialized, with glob patterns (simplified regular expressions <a href='https://en.wikipedia.org/wiki/Glob_(programming)' target='_blank'>https://en.wikipedia.org/wiki/Glob_(programming)</a>)

 ### Tracking newly created files, or Staging modified files:
 To add a file to staging or index:
 ```
 $git add <filepattern>
 $git add .